scalarsoftware/terraform-talk/README.md

 The configuration in this repository will create the following:

-* An EC2 instance in us-east-1
+* EC2 instance in us-east-1
-* A security group for the EC2 instance
+* Security group for the EC2 instance
-* An AWS Launch Configuration
+* AWS Launch Configuration
-* An Auto Scaling group
+* Auto Scaling group
-* An ELB
+* ELB with the existing instance attached
-* A security group for the ELB
+* Security group for the ELB

 The state is stored in an S3 bucket.